 Service Learning Reflection Sessions

-- While online reflections sessions are shorter in time, it is more work.
+- While online reflection sessions are shorter in time, it is more work.
 Students will receive materials to review BEFORE the online reflection session.
-Students must review required material before the reflection session and come prepared to participate in the discussion.
+Students must review the required material before the reflection session and come prepared to participate in the discussion.
 No participation means no attendance verification.
 Students will also receive information on how to join the reflection session via email.

-You must register for online reflection sessions.
+- You must register for online reflection sessions.
 You cannot forward online log-in information to students who did not register for the online reflection session.
 We will monitor who is logging into the online space for reflection sessions.

-Due to limited space, do not register for a reflection session just to hold your spot.
+- Due to limited space, do not register for a reflection session to hold your spot.
 Please be considerate of others.

 Register for reflection sessions through your service learning course on MUEngage.
 Refer to this presentation on how to register for reflection sessions on MUEngage if you have questions.

-Fall 2020 Reflection Sessions
+Spring 2021 Reflection Sessions